 Ao Nang is a base or starting point for visiting the famous islands in the Krabi archipelago.
 There are 154 islands in total, of course, the legendary Phi Phi Islands, Koh Lanna, and islands famous for a day trip.

 Islands like Koh Tup, Koh Mor, Koh Kai, Koh Poda, Koh Hong.
 Yes, Koh means island in the Thai language.
 Day trips to these islands can be arranged by local tour agents or from the ticket booth on Ao Nang beach.

 I won’t go into details about these islands in this article.
 But we did revisit Railay beach, where we haven’t been for many years.
-We figured that it must be very beautiful since it got a rest from the crowds for a while.
-Railay or Rai Let is a small peninsula cut of by limestone from Ao Nang so a short boat transfer is required.
-Renowned among backpackers and rock climbers, the four beaches there is also a nicer location to go swimming in the sea than Ao Nang.
-And yes it didn’t disappoint at all.
+We figured that it must be excellent since it got a rest from the crowds for a while.
+Railay or Rai Let is a small peninsula cut off by limestone from Ao Nang, so a short boat transfer is required.
+Renowned among backpackers and rock climbers, the four beaches are also a more excellent location to go swimming in the sea than Ao Nang.
+And yes, it didn’t disappoint at all.